computourist/ESP8266-MQTT-client/ESP_SONOFF_10/Readme.txt

 by Computourist@gmail.com June 2016

-The SONOFF end node is a small an cheap power switch node, based on a ESP8266 Wifi Module.
+The SONOFF end node is a small and cheap power switch node, based on an ESP8266 Wifi Module.

 Its  function is to control a relay and switch mains power.